pvieito/PythonKit/README.md

 ## Requirements

-`PythonKit` requires Swift 4.2 and has been tested both on macOS and Linux.
+`PythonKit` requires recent [Swift 4.2 toolchains](https://swift.org/download/#swift-42-development) and has been tested both on macOS and Linux.

 ## Usage